darHH/tp/docs/UserGuide.md

 delete 3
 ```

-This removes the 3rd friend in your current FitFriends list.
+This removes the 3rd contact in your current FitFriends list.

 ![Deleting a Friend](images/delete_command.png)

-#### Clearing All Entries
+#### Clear All Entries

-Start fresh by removing all friends from your FitFriends list.
+Start fresh by removing all contacts from your FitFriends list.

 **Format**:
 ```